vpadmawar/COVID-19-Forecasting-and-analysis/README.md

 # STEPS IN PROJECT

-1.Cleaning of Data
+1. Cleaning of Data
-2.Preprocessing
+2. Preprocessing
-3.Forecasting the model using python
+3. Forecasting the model using python

 Tableau link is mentioned in about part which shows all the analysis , trend and comparision of covid-19